10 Best Dog Friendly Beaches in Wisconsin 2025

 1. Wisconsin State Parks – Madison, WI

 Wisconsin State Park features the best scenery in the Midwest.
-Here, visitors discover beaches, waterfalls, dunes, and more.
-There are miles of picturesque trails for hiking and bike riding.
-Visitors grab a canoe or kayak and explore the place’s beauty.
+Visitors discover beaches, waterfalls, dunes, and more.
+Miles of picturesque trails for hiking and biking are also available.
+Visitors can also grab a canoe or kayak and explore the place’s beauty.
 Campgrounds offer overnight camping facilities.

 The park has many dog-friendly beaches.
 Trails & recreation areas here witness a footfall of over 20 million people annually.
 State Park is popular among camping, hiking, swimming, and fishing lovers.
 Many places require admission stickers for vehicles to enter.
 The most enjoyable activities are in-line skating and horseback riding.